 In different areas of the employment law and employment relations, certain government agencies are competent.
 General issues related to state supervision and control of labour are the responsibility of the Federal Service for Labour and Employment.
-Migration is monitored and regulated by the federal migration service; personal data processing is the responsibility of the Federal Supervision Agency for Communication, Information Technology and Mass Communication; and sanitary and epidemiological control is covered by the Federal Supervision Agency for Customer Protection and Human Welfare.
-Authorities of the constituent states of the Russian Federation, municipal bodies and the Public Prosecutor's Office also oversee the observance of employment law.

-Irina Anyukhina is a partner at Alrud Law Firm.
+1 Irina Anyukhina is a partner at Alrud Law Firm.